Skip to main content

 Overview

-Lolium perenne is a cool-season perennial bunchgrass reaching 6-24 inches (15-60 cm) tall (unmowed) with a spread of 8-12 inches (20-30 cm) per plant and an upright, clumping habit that tillering creates a dense turf.
-Native to Europe, temperate Asia, and North Africa, it germinates in 5-7 days—the fastest of any lawn grass—and establishes a usable turf in 3-4 weeks.
-Fine to medium-textured, glossy dark green blades 2-4 mm wide with prominent veins on the upper surface and a distinctive folded vernation (leaves folded in the bud).
+Lolium perenne is a cool-season perennial bunchgrass in the grass family (Poaceae spp.) reaching 6-24 inches (15-60 cm) tall (unmowed) with a 8-12 inch (20-30 cm) spread per plant and an upright clumping habit that tillering develops into a dense turf over time.
+Native to Europe, temperate Asia, and North Africa, the species germinates in 5-7 days — the fastest of any common lawn grass — and establishes a usable turf in 3-4 weeks.
+Foliage is narrow-textured with glossy dark green blades 2-4 mm wide, prominent veins on the upper surface, and folded vernation (leaves folded in the bud) — the folded vernation is a diagnostic identification feature for the species.
 Maintained at mowing heights of 1.5-3 inches (4-8 cm).
-Not rhizomatous—spreads only by tillering, so it does not fill bare spots on its own.
-Lifespan 3-5 years per plant—shorter-lived than Kentucky bluegrass.
+Not rhizomatous: the species spreads only by tillering, so it does not fill bare spots on its own.
+Lifespan 3-5 years per plant — shorter-lived than Kentucky bluegrass.
 Wear-tolerant.
-Widely used in seed mixes with Kentucky bluegrass for quick establishment while the slower bluegrass fills in.
+Widely used in seed mixes with Kentucky bluegrass for quick establishment while the slower bluegrass fills in over 1-2 years.

 Native Range